x

 About Flint

-Flint, 16, is Mimi’s brother, and supports us as her sibling.
-He recently became the youngest ever competitor in a 1,000km ultra-endurance cycling race across France, which raised more than £15,000 for Tom’s Trust in recognition of his sister’s journey with a brain tumour.
+Flint, 17, is Mimi’s brother, and supports us as her sibling.
+He was the youngest ever competitor in a 1,000km ultra-endurance cycling race across France, which raised more than £15,000 for Tom’s Trust in recognition of his sister’s experience with a brain tumour.
 He got involved with extensive media coverage of his challenge, and recently won an award with Charity Today as the UK Fundraiser of the Year.
 In addition to that he also won awards at the Inspirational YoungStars Awards, along with Mimi for their work as Young Ambassadors for Tom’s Trust.

 Freddie